Flight attendant: Training

+Minimum entry requirements for a career as a flight attendant is usually the completion of the final year of high school; e.g. the International Baccalaureate.
+Many prospective attendants have a post-secondary school diploma in an area such as tourism and a number hold degrees having worked in other occupations, often as teachers.
+Graduates holding degrees, including those with studies in one or more foreign languages, communication studies, business studies, public relations or nursing can be favoured by employers.

 Flight attendants are normally trained in the hub or headquarters city of an airline over a period that may run from four weeks to six months, depending on the country and airline.
 The main focus of training is safety, and attendants are evaluated for each type of aircraft in which they work.
 One of the most elaborate training facilities was Breech Academy, which Trans World Airlines (TWA) opened in 1969 in Overland Park, Kansas.
 Other airlines also sent their attendants to the school.
 However, during the fare wars, the school's viability declined and it closed around 1988.

-Safety training includes, but is not limited to: emergency passenger evacuation management, use of evacuation slides/life rafts, in-flight firefighting, first aid, CPR, defibrillation, ditching/emergency landing procedures, decompression emergencies, crew resource management, and security.
+Safety training includes, but is not limited to: emergency passenger evacuation management, use of evacuation slides / life rafts, in-flight firefighting, first aid, CPR, defibrillation, ditching/emergency landing procedures, decompression emergencies, crew resource management, and security.

 In the United States, the Federal Aviation Administration requires flight attendants on aircraft with 20 or more seats and used by an air carrier for transportation to hold a Certificate of Demonstrated Proficiency.
-This is not considered to be the equivalent of an airman certificate (license), although it is issued on the same card stock.
 It shows that a level of required training has been met.
 It is not limited to the air carrier at which the attendant is employed (although some initial documents showed the airlines where the holders were working), and is the attendant's personal property.
 It does have two ratings, Group 1 and Group 2 (listed on the certificate as "Group I" and "Group II").
 Either or both of these may be earned depending upon the general type of aircraft, (propeller or turbojet), on which the holder has trained.

 There are also training schools, not affiliated with any particular airline, where students generally not only undergo generic, though otherwise practically identical, training to flight attendants employed by an airline, but also take curriculum modules to help them gain employment.
 These schools often use actual airline equipment for their lessons, though some are equipped with full simulator cabins capable of replicating a number of emergency situations.
 In some countries, such as France, a degree is required, together with the Certificat de formation à la sécurité (Safety training certificate).